Cam2Cam

-Cam2Cam (also known under the working titles of Darknet and c2c) is a 2014 horror film who was directed by Joel Soisson and stars Tammin Sursok as a tourist that becomes the target of a serial killer after logging on to a cam website.
+Cam2Cam (also known under the working titles of Darknet and c2c) is a 2014 horror film directed by Joel Soisson and starring Tammin Sursok as a tourist who becomes the target of a serial killer after logging on to a webcam model website.
 The film was given a simultaneous limited theatrical and VOD release on August 22, 2014.
-The movie was based on a short film that was directed by Davy Sihali, which Soisson worked into the first portion of the film.
+The movie was based on a short film that was directed by Davy Sihali, in which Soisson worked into the first portion of the film.

 Synopsis

 Allie (Tammin Sursok) is a young American staying in a hostel apartment building while travelling through Thailand.
 A friendly boarder introduces her to Cam2Cam, a popular online chat program that allows people to interact with one another.
 Curious, Allie logs on and soon discovers that there was a serial killer who used Cam2Cam to find his female victims, one of whom was staying in Allie's current room.
 After fellow boarder Marit (Sarah Bonrepaux) is murdered, Allie begins to worry that she is next on the serial killer's list.